oemof/DHNx/docs/optimization_models.rst

   *hp_type* must be given in the following table (see :ref:`network/pipes.csv <invest_pipes>`).
   If *existing* is *True*, a *hp_type* must be given.
 * **active**: Binary indicating that this pipe is considered.
-If no column *active* is given, all pipes are active.
+If no column *active* is given, all pipe-options are active.
 With this attribute, single pipes can be switched on and off.
 This can be very useful, if different scenarios should be analyzed, e.g. you might like to make a given street/pipes unavailable.
-* **add_fix_costs**: (*not implemented yet*) Additional fix investment costs.
-Depending on the street and route of a DHS, the construction costs might differ.
-With this parameter, additional fix investment costs (independent of the size of the pipes) can be considered for each pipe individually.
-Therefore, you need to apply a nonconvex investment (see :ref:`network/pipes.csv <invest_pipes>`).

 Consumers
 '''''''''